Traditional Aboriginal and Torres Strait Island Healing

 Some traditional medical settings in South Australia and Central Australia are beginning to invite Ngangkaṟi Healers to work alongside doctors in their hospitals[5].
 In South Australia, the Mental Health Act 2009 recognises the importance of Ngangkaṟi Healers and specifies that mental health services for Aboriginal or Torres Strait Islander people can “when practicable and appropriate, involve collaboration with health workers and traditional healers from their communities[6]”.

-The Ngangkaṟi are the traditional healers Anangu of the Western Desert in Central Australia[7], which includes the Pitjantjatjara, Ngaanyatjarra and Yankunytjatjara peoples’.
+The Ngangkaṟi are the traditional healers of Anangu of the Western Desert in Central Australia[7], which includes the Pitjantjatjara, Ngaanyatjarra and Yankunytjatjara peoples’.
 'Ngangkaṟi' means healer in the Pitjantjatjara language, with healers born into this ability through ancestral lines[8] and healing knowledge passed down through the generations.

 The Aṉangu Ngangkaṟi Tjutaku Aboriginal Corporation[9] (ANTAC) is the first organisation of Aboriginal traditional healers in Australia, and it makes Ngangkaṟi Services[10] accessible to both Indigenous and non-Indigenous people.
-All members are accredited through a strict accreditation process in accordance with Ngangkari’s Law that is at the core of the Ngangkaṟi’s traditional medical knowledge system, and listed in the Register of Ngangkaṟi.
+All members are accredited through a strict accreditation process in accordance with Ngangkari’s Law which is at the core of the Ngangkaṟi’s traditional medical knowledge system, and listed in the Register of Ngangkaṟi.
 The Ngaanyatjarra Pitjantjatjara Yankunytjatjara Women's Council[11] (NPYWC) is another body that facilitates the provision of Ngangkaṟi Healing services in local communities, clinics and hospitals.

 Benefits of traditional Aboriginal and Torres Strait Islander healing

-Aboriginal and Torres Strait Islander healing is strongly focused on connection to Country and embedded in the rich diversity[12] of local cultural practice across Australia.
-It differs[13] widely, depending on varieties of bush medicine available, technique and name by local language groups.
+Aboriginal and Torres Strait Islander healing is strongly focused on connection to the Country and embedded in the rich diversity[12] of local cultural practice across Australia.
+It differs[13] widely, depending on the varieties of bush medicine available, technique and name by local language groups.

 While there are no scientific studies of Traditional Aboriginal and Torres Strait Island healing, it is increasingly being accepted by the mainstream healthcare system as a complementary and alternative medicine.